zvenigorodsky/container-libs/image/docs/containers-certs.d.5.md

 # DESCRIPTION
 A custom TLS configuration for a container registry can be configured by creating a directory under `$HOME/.config/containers/certs.d` or `/etc/containers/certs.d`.
-The name of the directory must correspond to the `host:port` of the registry (e.g., `my-registry.com:5000`).
+The name of the directory must correspond to the `host`[`:port`] of the registry (e.g., `my-registry.com:5000`).

+The port part presence / absence must precisely match the port usage in image references, e.g. to affect `podman pull registry.example/foo`, use a directory named `registry.example`, not `registry.example:443`.
+`registry.example:443` would affect `podman pull registry.example:443/foo`.

 ## Directory Structure
 A certs directory can contain one or more files with the following extensions: